cdchrisDev/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-#SHELL REDIRECTIONS
+#Shell Redirections \n
-##In this directory are located all the scripts for 0x02-Shell_directions project
+##In this folder are located every script of the 0x02 Shell Redirections project and their descriptions\n
-##and this README file is for describing each of them

-*0-hello_world : prints "Hello, World" followed by a new line to the standar output
+* __0 Hello World__ : Prints "Hello, World" followed by new line to the standard output